seenakhan/ContosoTraders/demo-scripts/low-code-development/overview.md

    ![img](images/tm2.png)

-   4. Please Select Public, then given the name "Contoso Traders Inventory" and click create,  you can skip to add members.
+   4. Please Select Public, then give the name "Contoso Traders Inventory" and click create,  you can skip to add members.
 Your Teams group is ready now.

    ![img](images/tm5.png)